01 of 17

 Fit the Wire Armature in the Felt Mouse Body

 With your body neatly sewn together and turned right side out, fit the wire armature inside your miniature mouse.
-The loop of the armature for the head will be at the top of the neck opening on the front of the body, the leg wires will go out the bottoms of the leg openings, and the arms will be pushed throught the fabric below the neck opening where the shoulders will be. (see photo).Continue to 7 of 17 below.
+The loop of the armature for the head will be at the top of the neck opening on the front of the body, the leg wires will go out the bottoms of the leg openings, and the arms will be pushed through the fabric below the neck opening where the shoulders will be. (see photo).Continue to 7 of 17 below.

 07 of 17